apache/tvm-rfcs/rfcs/0098_on_device_testing.md

 1. Do Tier 1 and 2 On-Device CIs delay PR merging?

     Tier 1 and Tier 2 On-Device CIs are merely advisory and they are not considered to block merging a PR.
 Therefore, the timing on a CI is flexible.
 However, we recommend the Device Test Maintainer to provide enough resources based on the Tier that the CI is running.
 This would help contributors/committers who are actively working on certain not-cloud targets and try to keep the hardware CI error free.

 2. How will the results of Tier 1 and 2 On-Device CIs be shown?
     - If an On-Device CI is triggered as a result of a PR, e.g. `cortexm-zephyr-hardware-test`, it will show up as an entry of the CI tests.
 When it is not triggered, it wouldn’t show up at all.
     - The results will be pending/success/failure which is the same as the rest of the CI steps.
 3. In the case of failures, how will contributors know if they can ignore it?

     It is tough to answer this question since it is very subjective.
 Generally, On-Device CIs exist to provide additional information for the contributors.
 Here are some suggestions, using `cortex-m` as an example here:

-    - A contributor who is submitting a PR directly related to `cortex-m`*.
+    - A contributor who is submitting a PR directly related to `cortex-m`.
 The community expectation is that the contributor does not ignore failures on cortex-M hardware CI.
 Community also expects the device test maintainer to provide help/guidance to the contributor to fix the issue.
 However, this is totally based on the good faith of the contributor and cannot be forced by the committers.
-    - A contributor who is submitting a PR not related to `cortex-m`*.
+    - A contributor who is submitting a PR not related to `cortex-m`.
 In case of failure the first question is “Why didn’t our unit tests capture this issue?”
-The community expects the contributor for file an issue and move on.
+The community expects the contributor to file an issue and move on.
 Follow up fixes to capture this issue in unit tests and fix on the hardware could happen in follow up PRs.

 4. What happens if there are not enough resources to run a Tier 1 or 2 On-Device CI, and a PR is in pending situation?
-    - First, this shows that the resource allocation is not well considered considering the tier that device test maintainer registered their CI.
+    - First, this shows that the resource allocation is not well considered according to the tier that device test maintainer registered their CI.
 If this happens often, TVM contributors can report this to the Device Test Maintainer and it is expected that device test maintainer would fix it.
     - Contributors/Committers can ignore this CI, if it happens often, and merge without the green check mark from the hardware CI.

 5. How should a TVM community member propose a new On-Device CI?